Generate pseudonoise sequence

 You can calculate the mask vector using the Communications System Toolbox™ function

 You can use an external signal to reset the values of the internal shift register to the initial state by selecting Reset on nonzero input.
 This creates an input port for the external signal in the PN Sequence Generator block.
-The way the block resets the internal shift register depends on whether its output signal and the reset signal are sample-based or frame-based.
-The following example demonstrates the possible alternatives.

 Suppose that the PN Sequence Generator block outputs